Publications ArchivePublication Category: Research Reports

 A System Under Stress: The impact of the COVID-19 pandemic on non-detained cases in Immigration Courts

 A System Under Stress analyzes the ways in which the COVID-19 pandemic has challenged paths to justice for non-detained immigrants in the immigration court system.
 In particular, this report emphasizes the ways in which the pandemic has both introduced new barriers and exacerbated old ones, placing increased stress on immigrant communities and significantly decreasing the capacity of direct service providers.

 Making Progress, But Still Falling Short: A Report on the Movement to End Child Marriage in America

 Making Progress, But Still Falling Short outlines what more needs to be done to end child marriage in America both at the state and federal level.
-It contains the latest analysis (updated May 13, 2020, but current through August 2020) on all twenty-five states that have recently enacted laws to end or limit child marriage, calling out features that make them strong or weak.
+It contains the latest analysis (updated August 26, 2021) on all twenty-seven states that have recently enacted laws to end or limit child marriage, calling out features that make them strong or weak.

 For a high-level summary of the nature of all the marriage-age reforms enacted by states since 2016, please click here.

 For a map of all the reforms made since 2016, please click here.